nghiahhnguyen/nghiahhnguyen.github.io/_pages/about.md

 In the summer of 2020, I was a Research Intern at the Distributed Information Systems Laboratory (LSIR), École Polytechnique Fédérale de Lausanne (EPFL).
 I worked on utilizing *Graph Neural Networks* for SQL Query Optimizers.

 ## More about me
 - My full name (in the Vietnamese order) is Nguyen Ho Huu Nghia (Nguyễn Hồ Hữu Nghĩa - with diacritical marks).
+- My first name, Nghia, is pronounced like "near", but you replace the first phoneme "n" with "ng".

 <!-- This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).